Industrial/Commercial Mowing Safety

 Consider the height and type of material to be mowed and the terrain over which you will operate.
 Mow in a pattern that will allow you to travel in a straight line as much as possible.

 ALWAYS wear steel-toed shoes, protective eyewear, and hearing protection.
-You should also wear full length, close-fitting clothes and gloves, as well as a hat to block the sun.
+You should also wear gloves, full-length close-fitting clothes, and a hat to block the sun.

 Watch out for others.
 Before starting or moving any piece of equipment, make sure all personnel are a safe distance away.
 Never let anyone ride along.
 If someone approaches the area you are mowing, shut off the equipment.
 An object thrown by a mower could cause serious or fatal injuries.